WHERE ?

 WHERE first_name IN ('Ann', 'Anne', 'Annie');

-Using the WHERE clause with the LIKE operator example
+### Using the WHERE clause with the LIKE operator example <a href="#id-5-using-the-where-clause-with-the-like-operator-example" id="id-5-using-the-where-clause-with-the-like-operator-example"></a>

-To find a string that matches a specified pattern, you use the LIKE operator.
+To find a string that matches a specified pattern, you use the `LIKE` operator.

 The following example uses the LIKE operator in the WHERE clause to find customers whose first names start with the word Ann.